agentlanguages.dev

 Vera.

 Mandatory contracts on every function.
-Z3 SMT verification.
+Z3 SMT verification with a runtime-check fallback.
 Typed slot references replace variable names.
 LLM inference is a first-class typed effect.

 authorAlasdair Allan